HL7/fhir-exchange-routing-ig/input/pages/security.md

 ### Trust Determination

-In this exchange model, trust is negotiated solely between the originator and destination.
+In this exchange model, trust is negotiated or established solely between the originator and destination.
 The destination SHALL determine whether it trusts the originator or not; any intermediaries involved in the exchange SHALL play a passive, "pass through" role in the process.

 Required behavior: